 Creating a simple archive

-To create a simple archive of using tar, syntax is
+To create a simple archive of using tar, the syntax is

 $ tar -cvf output.tar /path/input